 The Conservancy was proud to support Eastchester’s 350th Anniversary as the exclusive sponsor of the K-12 Education Program

 Conservancy Funding Enables Over 1,000 Students To Explore Local History

-In 2014, the Bronxville Historical Conservancy funded a $10,000 grant to support, as exclusive sponsor, the Eastchester 350th Anniversary Celebration’s K-12 Educational Program.
+In 2013, the Bronxville Historical Conservancy funded a $10,000 exclusive sponsorship of the Eastchester 350th Anniversary Celebration’s educational program.

 Eastchester Town Historian Richard Forliano, a former Eastchester Middle School teacher, visited each public, parochial and private school to solicit participation.
 Jack Bierwirth, a Conservancy board member and a public school superintendent, met with the three town school superintendents.
 All agreed that tremendous benefits would accrue to the students and to the districts if Eastchester’s special history, including the town’s two villages of Tuckahoe and Bronxville, became a focus for their students during the 2013-14 academic year.
 Six categories of student work were defined: traditional exhibits, digital exhibits, films, studio art, performing art and research papers.

 The results are in and they are a splendid showcase of our local students’ pride in their hometown!
 Over 1,000 students have received their certificates of participation and scores of their parents and teachers have enjoyed their academic projects—both at presentation evenings in the district and on YouTube.